-- 1. an understanding of the dietary requirements, uptake, transport, metabolism and functions of vitamins and minerals - 2. knowledge of the consequences of vitamin and mineral deficiencies and excessive uptake - 3. an understanding of the physiological basis of human energy expenditure and body composition with a focus on endocrine and environmental factors that regulate food intake and energy metabolism and how various nutritional states (starvation, obesity) affect body composition and energy metabolism
+- 1. an understanding of the dietary requirements, uptake, transport, metabolism and functions of vitamins and minerals. - 2. knowledge of the consequences of vitamin and mineral deficiencies and excessive uptake. - 3. an understanding of the physiological basis of human energy expenditure and body composition with a focus on endocrine and environmental factors that regulate food intake and energy metabolism and how various nutritional states (starvation, obesity) affect body composition and energy metabolism.

-EXAMS: Learning outcomes will be assessed through 4 exams and online work for Unit 3, Energy and Body Comp.
-Exams contain multiple-choice, fill-in, true-false, and short essay questions.
+EXAMS: Learning outcomes will be assessed through 4 exams.
+Exams will contain multiple-choice, fill-in, true-false, and short essay questions.
 There will be an opportunity on each exam to earn extra credit.
-All exams will be held in the classroom and will be closed book, closed notes, and conducted in the Canvas site with LockDown Browser enabled.
-All students are expected to bring a laptop computer with LockDown Browser installed and tested before each exam.
-Students must also bring their student ID or other official identification card to verify their identity upon entering and exiting the room on exam day.
+All exams will be held in the classroom and will be closed book, closed notes, and conducted online through the course Canvas site.